agdavid/allergy-free-meals-rails-application/Notes.md

   - The Show and Index actions above should satisfy

-3. Rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page -The Index action is for a User has-many Recipes and should satisfy
+3. Rails API must reveal at least one has-many relationship in the JSON that is then rendered to the page [X] The Index action is for a User has-many Recipes and should satisfy

 4. Have at least one link that loads, or updates a resource without reloading the page
   - The Show action should satisfy

 5. Must translate the JSON responses into JavaScript Model Objects.
 The Model Objects must have at least one method on the prototype.
 Formatters work really well for this
+  [X] For Index of user recipes, #display_each_recipe
-  - TBD
+  - For Show of recipe comments, TBD